 The final stage of the Mohs surgical procedure is the closing of the wound left by the excision.
 The specific method used to complete this step will depend on the size, shape, and location of the incision.
 Small, shallow openings may be dressed and left to heal naturally, while larger wounds may need to be closed with stitches or repaired with a skin graft.
 The decision as to which of these methods will be most effective is generally made once the cancer has been removed and the extent of the excision is known.

-Dr. Kristen Richards, our Founder and CEO and Dr. Timothy W. Chang, are two of very few Fellowship-trained Mohs micrographic surgeons here in San Diego.
+Dr. Kristen Richards, our Founder and CEO, is one of very few Fellowship-trained Mohs micrographic surgeons here in San Diego.
 The American College of Mohs Micrographic Surgery and Cutaneous Oncology (www.mohscollege.org) is the official organization responsible for training Mohs surgeons and maintaining a high standard of care in the specialty of Mohs surgery.
 To become a member of this organization and to be known as a Mohs surgeon, a special one to two-year fellowship, following a dermatology residency, is required.
 Only a limited number of dermatologists are trained each year to be Mohs surgeons, in order to maintain the highest level of competence in the specialty.